canonical/lxd/doc/api-extensions.md

 ## snapshot\_disk\_usage
 This adds a new `size` field to the output of `/1.0/instances/<name>/snapshots/<snapshot>` which represents the disk usage of the snapshot.

+## clustering\_edit\_roles
+This adds a writable endpoint for cluster members, allowing the editing of their roles.